WTIGER001/sfcmap/README.md

 ## Priority 1
-- Login Sequence --- Fix completely...
+- Login Sequence --- Fix completely...Basically dont do anything unless they are logged in... consider anonymous users
+- Data Loading order seems recursive
+- Migrate to Firestore, Use batches, deeper structure.
+- Fix icons in 'fixed' mode, they seem to move around as you zoom
 - Export / import icons
-- Bulk edit marker types (Select a bunch and edit the anchor)
 - Upload Progress

 ## Prority 2